-Figure 14: Visa Messages (Yellow Flow)
+Figure 15: Visa Messages (Yellow Flow)

 - 1. Visa sends a message to GPS to check if the PAN is eligible for tokenisation.
 GPS returns the Profile ID (if applicable) so that the token response displays the correct card art and T&Cs on the cardholder's mobile device screen. - 2.
 Visa sends an 0100 Token Activation Request (TAR) to GPS. - 3.
 GPS returns an Approve with Authentication response to Visa.
 GPS forwards the TAR to the Program Manager, via EHI. - 4.
-Visa uses the Get CVM API to retrieve a list of available cardholder verification methods (CVMs) for this token from GPS (i.e., methods such as SMS). - 5.
+Visa sends an 0620 Token Event Notification (TEN) to indicate the token has been created (the token is not yet active) - 5.
+Visa uses the Get CVM API to retrieve a list of available cardholder verification methods (CVMs) for this token from GPS (i.e., methods such as SMS). - 6.
 Visa uses their Send Passcode API to send the passcode and the user-selected cardholder verification method to GPS.
 GPS sends an Activation Code Notification (ACN) to the Program Manager, via EHI.
-The ACN contains the authentication passcode (One-time password) and user-selected verification method. - 6.
-The OTP is delivered to the cardholder using their chosen verification method.
-Visa sends an 0620 Token Event Notification (TEN) to GPS, to indicate the token authentication result.
+The ACN contains the authentication passcode (One-time password) and user-selected verification method.

-- GPS forwards the TEN notification to the Program Manager, via EHI. - 7.
+- 7. The OTP is delivered to the cardholder using their chosen verification method.
 Visa sends an 0620 Token Event: Token Complete Notification (TCN), to indicate the token has been provisioned onto the device.